Sultan Naga Dimaporo: History

+On November 5, 1992, former mayor Hadji Mohammad "Naga" Dimaporo was in Quiapo, Manila with his wife Sunang and four companions prior to his planned travel to Pakistan when he was assassinated near a mosque by four gunmen.
+Zamboanga del Sur police officer Jam Mitumadum Enca was arrested two weeks later upon the order of President Fidel V. Ramos for his alleged involvement in the killing, but was later acquitted by a court after two months in prison.

 Geography

-Sultan Naga Dimaporo or Karomatan is located at the south-western part of the province of Lanao del Norte.
+Sultan Naga Dimaporo is located at the south-western part of the province of Lanao del Norte.
 It is bordered on the southeast by the municipality of Picong in Lanao del Sur, and on the west by the municipalities of Tukuran and Aurora, both in Zamboanga del Sur.
 To the south is the tip of Illana Bay, part of the Celebes Sea.